ruby-cube/project-inklings/README.md

 So I’ve set out to build my ideal content block editor—one that feels as simple to use as sitting down with a journal.
 A place to lay out your thoughts and plan out your month, a place to list your to-dos, dump all your ideas and organize them, a place to draft a document.
 Local-first and syncable across devices.

-It’s a huge challenge.
-Building a rich text/block editor with an intuitive interface is no easy feat.
-Add synchronization / collaboration into the mix and the problem becomes exponentially more difficult.
-But I have a clear vision of the tool and want it to exist so badly.
-Here is where I make it happen.

 <p align="right"><a href="#">[top]</a></p>

 ## UI/UX Notes